 It was a turning point for me when I had my first bulletproof coffee.
 I liked the way my body felt eating while on the Whole 30 (clean) and so I wanted to continue that and incorporate it into a keto lifestyle.
 Today, I eat a fat-fueled, grain free, mostly dairy free keto diet.
 It works for me and my body.
 I began to exercise at the end of March 2017.
 It was a very slow start but I kept at it and did what I could.

 At exactly 8 months into my journey, I lost 100 pounds.
 It was surreal.
 On February 6, 2017, at 412 pounds if you had told me that I would have lost 100 pounds, reversed diabetes, lowered my cholesterol and balanced my thyroid, I wouldn’t have believed.
-Today (Dec 18, 2017), I am down 124 pounds and still going.
+In Dec 18, 2017 I was down 124 pounds and still going.

 How has your life changed since going keto?